Moon Girl and Devil Dinosaur: Music

 In July 2022, it was announced that Raphael Saadiq would serve as the executive music producer for the show.
 He also provided both the score and songs for the show.
 Loter, a fan of Saadiq, approached him to work on the project during an autograph signing.
 Each episode features a different song by Saadiq, depicted in-universe as part of a mix-tape Moon Girl listens to; the songs were written before animation work began so the animators could synchronize the songs to the sequence.
 Saadiq included different musical genres in the soundtrack to reflect the diversity within New York City.
-Producer Pylar Flynn described his score as "sophisticated" and "unlike anything [she has] seen in animation before", saying it "elevated the entire show to another level".
+Producer Pilar Flynn described his score as "sophisticated" and "unlike anything [she has] seen in animation before", saying it "elevated the entire show to another level".
 According to Flynn, the crew generally pitched ideas for the score to Saadiq, only for him to discard them in favor of something different, which the producers received positively.
 The first episode features a song titled "Where You Come From", which Loter described as "a love letter to New York".
 Saadiq also wrote songs for the series' villains.

 The show's theme song, "Moon Girl Magic", was performed written by Saadiq alongside Halima Lucas and Taura Stinson, and performed by White.
-The song was written by Saadiq with "a similar energy" to "Juice" by Lizzo, and received an "instant green-light" by the executives, which is rare for most theme songs for a TV series.
+The song was written by Saadiq with "a similar energy" to "Juice" by Lizzo, and received an "instant green-light" by the executives, which is rare for most theme songs for a television series.
 Saadiq said he wanted the song to be both "uplifting" and "happy", while White was excited to "bring Lunella's voice to the show in a singing way".
 The title sequence was storyboarded by supervising director Ben Juwono, who drew inspiration from the music video for Cyndi Lauper's "Girls Just Want to Have Fun" and storyboarded it to play to "Juice", as the theme song had not been written by that point.
 The song was released as a single on November 14, 2022.

-A soundtrack featuring selected songs from the series was released on February 10, 2023.
+A soundtrack featuring selected songs from the first season was released on February 10, 2023.